 - All discovered applications are connected to business services and business applications.

 - All other discovered CIs are connected to Technical Service Offerings responsible for maintaining, supporting, and managing them.

 - All CIs have proper responsibilities in place as references to users and groups.

 Running continuous audits against these blueprints will make sure that data will remain in good shape and people can focus on the most important parts of the data model to enable the wonderful capabilities provided by discovery, especially when connected to the new Common Service Data Model.

 Data Content Manager can help to ensure quality data

-With Data Content Manager (DCM), one can draw a blueprint matching with data models shown above and simply run an audit to check how accurate and up-to-date your current data is.
-Audit results can be shown per audited record (an application service for example) or Blueprint element (“Depends on::Used by” link between an Application Service and a Service Offering for example) to see which data to fix.
+With Data Content Manager (DCM), one can draw a blueprint matching the data models shown above and simply run an audit to check how accurate and up-to-date your current data is.
+Audit results can be shown per audited record (an application service, for example) or Blueprint element (“Depends on::Used by” link between an Application Service and a Service Offering, for example) to see which data to fix.

 Additional CSDM Resources